Chapter 1. Overview of Red Hat Decision Manager on Red Hat OpenShift Container Platform

 In this solution, components of Red Hat Decision Manager are deployed as separate OpenShift pods.
-You can scale each of the pods up and down individually, providing as few or as many containers as necessary for a particular component.
+You can scale each of the pods up and down individually to provide as few or as many containers as required for a particular component.
 You can use standard OpenShift methods to manage the pods and balance the load.

 The following key components of Red Hat Decision Manager are available on OpenShift:

-Decision Server, also known as Execution Server or KIE Server, is the infrastructure element that runs decision services and other deployable assets (collectively referred to as services) .
+KIE Server, also known as Execution Server, is the infrastructure element that runs decision services and other deployable assets (collectively referred to as services) .
 All logic of the services runs on execution servers.

-You can freely scale up a Decision Server pod, providing as many copies as necessary, running on the same host or different hosts.
-As you scale a pod up or down, all its copies run the same services.
+In some templates, you can scale up a KIE Server pod to provide as many copies as required, running on the same host or different hosts.
+As you scale a pod up or down, all of its copies run the same services.
 OpenShift provides load balancing and a request can be handled by any of the pods.

-You can deploy a separate Decision Server pod to run a different group of services.
+You can deploy a separate KIE Server pod to run a different group of services.
 That pod can also be scaled up or down.
-You can have as many separate replicated Decision Server pods as necessary.
+You can have as many separate replicated KIE Server pods as required.

-Decision Central is a web-based interactive environment for authoring services.
+Business Central is a web-based interactive environment used for authoring services.
 It also provides a management console.
-You can use Decision Central to develop services and deploy them to Decision Servers.
+You can use Business Central to develop services and deploy them to KIE Servers.

-Decision Central includes a Git repository that holds the source for the services that you develop on it.
+Business Central includes a Git repository that holds the source for the services that you develop on it.
 It also includes a built-in Maven repository.
-Depending on configuration, Decision Central can place the compiled services (KJAR files) into the built-in Maven repository or (if configured) into an external Maven repository.
+Depending on configuration, Business Central can place the compiled services (KJAR files) into the built-in Maven repository or (if configured) into an external Maven repository.